GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 “The markets are finding consolation in Yellen’s expected nomination because that at least puts the monetary policy on a more certain, or at least, a more familiar path,” said Anastasia Amoroso, global market strategist at J.P.
 Morgan Funds in New York.

 European shares hit a one-month low.
-The MSCI’s world index was flat, recovering from a Sept.
-9 low.
+The MSCI’s world index was down 0.2 percent, its lowest level since Sept.
+9.

 The dollar rose from an eight-month low against major currencies, riding on the sentiment from Yellen’s impending nomination and hopes that U.S. lawmakers will eventually reach an agreement on the budget.